Partial Pressure – What is it?

 In order to undergo deeper dives without the risk of oxygen toxicity and nitrogen narcosis, some divers opt for a breathing gas mixture of oxygen, nitrogen, and helium.
 Though this isn’t generally used for recreational diving, it is interesting to explore how the field of diving has solved some of the challenges of partial pressure.

-Of course, Helium isn’t a perfect solution, and there is a risk of developing High Pressure Nervous Syndrome, the result of helium toxicity.
-Generally, this doesn’t occur until a diver reaches depths of 600 feet or more, meaning that the risks involved with an increase in partial pressure for helium is pretty low.
+Of course, Helium isn’t a perfect solution, and there is a risk of developing High-Pressure Nervous Syndrome, the result of helium toxicity.
+Generally, this doesn’t occur until a diver reaches depths of 600 feet or more, meaning that the risks involved with an increase in partial pressure for helium are pretty low.

 It pays to be diligent

 Clearly, this is a complex concept, one that relies on extensive research and requires official training for divers.
-If you’re struggling with the mathematics, it’s a good idea to keep learning about how to calculate partial pressure, and talk to a professional in the field.
+If you’re struggling with mathematics, it’s a good idea to keep learning about how to calculate partial pressure and talk to a professional in the field.

 And, if you’re feeling overwhelmed, don’t stress too much.
 You probably won’t be the only one responsible for making sure that the gas in your tank is safe for your dive.
 Still, it’s a good idea to familiarize yourself with the concepts of Dalton’s Law so that you can ensure your own safety.